Cute-Digital-Media/storage-microservice/README.md

     CACHE_TTL = 60
    ```
 3.1 **Docker**
-- Note: In this case I use docker for the database and redis services, so you will need to launch the nest command in terminal.
+- Note: In this case I use docker for the database and redis services, so you will need to launch the next command in terminal.
     ```bash
   docker-compose up -d
+    ```
+  3.2 **migrations**
+- Note: For create and populate tables of database run the next command.
+    ```bash
+  yarn run migration:run
     ```
 4. **Start the Service**
     ```bash